 Alcoholics Anonymous is a fantastic resource for anyone grappling with alcohol addiction.
 It is dedicated to helping people struggling with alcohol addiction, and they do this through their regular AA meetings and Twelve Step plan.

 If this is something you are interested in, why not attend a local meeting?
 You don’t have to share anything, you can just go along and listen, to begin with.

 Once you have got sober, you’ll want to maintain your sobriety to avoid relapsing back into alcohol abuse.
 There are plenty of strategies different people use to stay sober, here are a few suggestions:

-Create routine: When your life no longer centres around alcohol, you’ll find yourself with a lot more free time.
+Create a routine: When your life no longer centres around alcohol, you’ll find yourself with a lot more free time.
 You’ll want to create new routines and habits, partly to distract you and partly to rebuild your life in the way you’d like.
-This might mean meeting new friends, starting a new hobby or setting up a nightly wind down routine before bed.
+This might mean meeting new friends, starting a new hobby, or setting up a nightly wind-down routine before bed.

 Get support: If you’re going to avoid relapse, you will need support.
 It doesn’t matter whether that comes from friends and family or a more structured form, such as regular AA meetings or a weekly appointment with a therapist, but some form of support is key.

 Note: The contents of this page are not to replace the advice of a medical professional